 Most sports don’t work without an audience.
 We’ve long suspected that to be the case, but the absence of crowds during the nightmarish events of 2020 drove the point home.
 Piped-in crowd noises during men’s football matches made the experience of watching them feel hollow.
 Even something as trivial as darts – a game that hardly relies on crowd involvement – felt strange when played in a closed-down television studio.
 That’s not to mention the impact of lost revenue on smaller sports teams and clubs worldwide.
-Given that women’s sport routinely attracts fewer viewers than men’s sport, many sports analysts feared the worst for women’s leagues and competitions.
+Given that women’s sport routinely attracts fewer viewers than men’s sports, many sports analysts feared the worst for women’s leagues and competitions.
 We now know there was no reason to worry.

-In a reversal of the expected trend, interest in women’s sport didn’t decrease during the pandemic or the ensuing lockdown periods that kept us away from the things we loved for so long.
+In a reversal of the expected trend, interest in women’s sports didn’t decrease during the pandemic or the ensuing lockdown periods that kept us away from the things we loved for so long.
 Instead, interest in women’s sports went up.
-A report commissioned by an organization called “Leaders in Sport” and conducted through Sky Sports in the UK says that 24% of men now watch more women’s sport than they did eighteen months ago before the effects of the pandemic first became an issue in the country.
+A report commissioned by an organization called “Leaders in Sport” and conducted through Sky Sports in the UK says that 24% of men now watch more women’s sports than they did eighteen months ago before the effects of the pandemic first became an issue in the country.
 The situation for women’s sport in the UK is helped by the BBC putting a greater focus on women’s sports – especially football – in the past twelve months, but there are signs that numbers are improving across other sports and in other parts of the world.

-Attracting new television viewers is only part of the challenge of stimulating the public’s interest in female sport.
+Attracting new television viewers is only part of the challenge of stimulating the public’s interest in female sports.
 It’s just as important to persuade people to step away from their televisions and come to watch women’s sports in person – and the same survey says that this is also likely to happen as restrictions continue to ease.
 Nineteen percent of respondents – including women and men – say that they’re more likely to buy a ticket to see an all-female sporting contest now than they were before they started watching the events on television.
-If there’s disappointing news anywhere in the responses, it’s the fact that most viewers don’t feel that broadcasters should present male and female sport equally.
+If there’s disappointing news anywhere in the responses, it’s the fact that most viewers don’t feel that broadcasters should present male and female sports equally.
 Only forty-one percent felt that women’s sports should be given the same importance as men’s regarding prominence and scheduling.
 That’s indicative of the scale of the task that still lies ahead.

 Much of the success of that task, in the UK at least, will depend on the performance of the Women’s Super League on the BBC.
 The television network has agreed to pay eight million pounds per season to broadcast live games.
 That’s a drop in the ocean compared to the billions spent on the rights to men’s matches, but it’s a start.
 It means more money for teams and clubs, which means more can be spent on players, training facilities, and marketing.
 Sky Sports has also paid for 44 live games per season.
 That still leaves 75 games each season that won’t be broadcast anywhere other than the English FA’s streaming service on its website, but if enough viewers tune into the live games, that position will soon change.